 After submitting a successful verification code, PensionPro will remember an Employee's device and IP address for 60 days.
 An Employee will not be required to provide a new verification code during login unless one of the following events occurs:

-• The Employee is logging into PensionPro from a different IP address or a different device.
+- The Employee signs in to PensionPro from a different IP address or a different device.

-• The System Administrator has selected Reset MFA Settings for the Employee in the Security Management preferences.
+- The System Administrator uses Reset MFA Settings for the Employee in Security Management preferences.

-• The Employee changes their Preferred MFA Option in their Account options.
+- The Employee changes their Preferred MFA Option in their Account settings.

 Employee MFA Notifications